Pan Fried Tilapia

 What is Tilapia?

-Tilapia, a mild white fish, has gained popularity in culinary circles due to its high protein content and delightful flavor.
-When fresh, tilapia boasts a sweet and fresh taste without any fishy or foul odors.
+Tilapia is a mild white fish and has gained popularity in culinary circles due to its high protein content and mild flavor.
+When fresh, tilapia boasts a sweet taste without any fishy or foul odors.
 The key to selecting the best quality is ensuring the fish is firm with somewhat translucent flesh, and it should not be sticky or slimy to the touch.
 Additionally, prime tilapia fillets are free from white or colored spots, indicating their freshness and quality.

 What You’ll Need